Continent

 Waffle plot of journal paper percentages, by continent and journal (each square = 1% of data)

 Note.
-ADR: African Development Review, AEJAE: American Economic Journal.
-Applied Economics, AEJEP: American Economic Journal.
-Economic Policy, AEJM: American Economic Journal.
-Macroeconomics, AER: The American Economic Review, AERI: American Economic Review.
-Insights, AJARE: African Journal of Agricultural and Resource Economics, AJEMS: African Journal of Economic and Management Studies, AJEP: African Journal of Economic Policy, AMPPS: Advances in Methods and Practices in Psychological Science, BPP: Behavioural Public Policy, CD: Child Development, Collabra: Collabra.
-Psychology, DP: Developmental Psychology, DS: Developmental Science, EC: The Economic Journal, Econometrica: Econometrica, EDCC: Economic Development and Cultural Change, EE: Experimental Economics, HP: Health Psychology, JAD: Journal of African Development, JAE: Journal of African Economies, JAP: Journal of Abnormal Psychology, JApP: Journal of Applied Psychology, JBEE: Journal of Behavioral and Experimental Economics, JDE: Journal of Development Economics, JDS: Journal of Development Studies, JEBE: Journal of Experimental and Behavioral Economics, JEcP: Journal of Economic Psychology, JEG: Journal of Economic Growth, JEP: Journal of Educational Psychology, JEPG: Journal of Experimental Psychology.
-General, JESP: Journal of Experimental Social Psychology, JFP: Journal of Family Psychology, JHDC: Journal of Human Development and Capabilities, JLE: Journal of Labor Economics, JPE: Journal of Political Economy, JPSP: Journal of Personality and Social Psychology, JPuE: Journal of Public Economics, NHB: Nature Human Behaviour, PM: Psychological Methods, PS: Psychological Science, PSPB: Personality & Social Psychology Bulletin, QJE: The Quarterly Journal of Economics, RAfPE: Review of African Political Economy, RDE: Review of Development Economics, RES: Review of Economic Studies, RIPE: Review of International Political Economy, SAJE: South African Journal of Economics, WBER: The World Bank Economic Review, WBRO: The World Bank Research Observer, WD: World Development, WDP: World Development Perspectives
+ADR: African Development Review, AEJAE: American Economic Journal Applied Economics, AEJEP: American Economic Journal Economic Policy, AEJM: American Economic Journal Macroeconomics, AER: American Economic Review, AERI: American Economic Review Insights, AJARE: African Journal of Agricultural and Resource Economics, AJEMS: African Journal of Economic and Management Studies, AJEP: African Journal of Economic Policy, AMPPS: Advances in Methods and Practices in Psychological Science, BPP: Behavioural Public Policy, CD: Child Development, Collabra: Collabra Psychology, Collabra2015: Collabra, DP: Developmental Psychology, DS: Developmental Science, EC: The Economic Journal, Econometrica: Econometrica, EDCC: Economic Development and Cultural Change, EE: Experimental Economics, HP: Health Psychology, JAD: Journal of African Development, JAE: Journal of African Economies, JAP: Journal of Abnormal Psychology, JApP: Journal of Applied Psychology, JBEE: Journal of Behavioral and Experimental Economics, JDE: Journal of Development Economics, JDEf: Journal of Development Effectiveness, JDS: The Journal of Development Studies, JEcP: Journal of Economic Psychology, JEG: Journal of Economic Growth, JEP: Journal of Educational Psychology, JEPG: Journal of Experimental Psychology General, JESP: Journal of Experimental Social Psychology, JFP: Journal of Family Psychology, JHDC: Journal of Human Development and Capabilities, JLE: Journal of Labor Economics, JP: Journal of Personality, JPE: Journal of Political Economy, JPSP: Journal of Personality and Social Psychology, JPuE: Journal of Public Economics, NHB: Nature Human Behaviour, PM: Psychological Methods, PS: Psychological Science, PSPB: Personality and Social Psychology Bulletin, QJE: The Quarterly Journal of Economics, RAfPE: Review of African Political Economy, RDE: Review of Development Economics, RES: The Review of Economic Studies, RIPE: Review of International Political Economy, SAJE: South African Journal of Economics, SPPS: Social Psychological and Personality Science, WBER: The World Bank Economic Review, WBRO: The World Bank Research Observer, WD: World Development, WDP: World Development Perspectives

 Row 2